Curriculum Vitae: (updated October 2024)

 My main lines of research could be organized thematically around six related areas: the political economy of foreign direct investment, sourcing and the activity of multinational corporations; the causes and consequences of economic integration; the role of ideology, socialization and self-interest in the formation of individual preferences towards globalization; the domestic and international determinants of growth, development fiscal policy and taxation; political representation, turnout and voting; and survey, formal and quantitative methods for social science research.

 Publications: I explore the previous themes in my published work and working papers.
 I am the author of two books: Partisan Investment in the Global Economy published by Cambridge University Press, and Politics and FDI, a collaborative project published by Michigan University Press.
-My research has also been published in International Organization, Comparative Political Studies, Legislative Studies Quarterly, International Studies Quarterly, Economics & Politics, Electoral Studies, Political Analysis, State Politics & Policy Quarterly, Journal of Conflict Resolution, Review of International Political Economy, Latin America Politics & Society, edited volumes and other outlets.
+My research has also been published in International Organization, Comparative Political Studies, Legislative Studies Quarterly, International Studies Quarterly, Economics & Politics, Electoral Studies, Political Analysis, State Politics & Policy Quarterly, Journal of Conflict Resolution, Review of International Political Economy, Latin America Politics & Society, Journal of Risk and Financial Management, edited volumes and other outlets.

 Contact: ppinto@central.uh.edu